helmrich/website-2021/README.md

 I actually planned to make the site feel more "alive" right from the start by using the awesome [three.js](https://threejs.org/) library and adding 3D models, backgrounds, etc. to add some motion and visual candy but unfortunately I haven't progressed as far on my three.js learning journey as I planned yet and can't create 3D models I'm actually proud of using, which is why I'm going to add this later on, so stay tuned! 😁

+## TODOs

+These are some of the things I want to improve and work on in the foreseeable future:

+* [ ] Add 3D models and backgrounds
+* [ ] Improve dark mode

 ## Bugs

 If you find bugs (and I *know* there are still plenty 🥲), accessibility issues or any other problem, I would really appreciate it if you just let me know by reaching out to me or opening an issue.